-21.12 Successors and Assigns This agreement inures to the benefit of, and are binding on, the parties and their respective successors and assigns.
+21.12 Successors and Assigns.
+This agreement inures to the benefit of, and is binding on, the parties and their respective successors and assigns.
 This section does not address, directly or indirectly, whether a party may assign rights or delegate obligations under this agreement.

-21.16 Consumer Rights Information—California Residents Only This provision applies only to California residents.
-In compliance with section 1789 of the California Civil Code, please note the following: Carnal Media 401 RYLAND ST STE 200-A Reno, Nevada 89502 Users who wish to gain full access to the Website must purchase a membership and be a member in good standing.
+21.16 Consumer Rights Information — California Residents Only.
+This provision applies only to California residents.
+In compliance with section 1789 of the California Civil Code, please note the following: Gunz Blazing Inc (401 RYLAND ST STE 200-A Reno, Nevada 89502) & (Minneapolis, MN) Users who wish to gain full access to the Website must purchase a membership and be a member in good standing.
 The Company posts the current membership fees for the Website on the signup page.
 The Company may change the membership fees on one or more occasions.
 You may contact the Company at firstname.lastname@example.org to resolve any billing disputes or to receive further information about the Website.

-21.18 Feedback The Company encourage you to provide feedback about the Website.
+21.18 Feedback.
+The Company encourages you to provide feedback about the Website.
 But the Company will not treat as confidential any suggestion or idea provided by you, and nothing in this agreement will restrict its right to use, profit from, disclose, publish, or otherwise exploit any feedback, without payment to you.

-21.20 Your Comments and Concerns The Website is operated by Carnal Media, which is located at 401 RYLAND ST STE 200-A, Reno, Nevada 89502.
+21.20 Your Comments and Concerns.
+The Website is operated by Gunz Blazing Inc, which is located at (401 RYLAND ST STE 200-A, Reno, Nevada 89502) & (Minneapolis, MN).
 You should direct all feedback, comments, requests for technical support, and other communications relating to the Website to email@example.com.